 PHYS 260 Computational Physics & Astron (3) Computational techniques in physics and astronomy, with an emphasis on fundamental algorithms and development of code in high-level languages.
 Topics include least squares, interpolation, random number generators and numerical integration of differential equations.
 Pre: PHYS 170 or PHYS 172, CS 150.

-PHYS 270 Gen Phys III: Intro Modern Phy (3) Survey of contemporary physical theory and applications: special relativity; quantum physics; atomic structure and spectra, molecular and solid-state physics; nuclear structure and reactions; elementary particles and fundamental forces.
-Pre: PHYS 170-171 and MATH 300 or concurrent enrollment.
+PHYS 270 Modern Physics (3) Survey of contemporary physical theory and applications: special relativity; quantum physics; atomic structure and spectra, nuclear structure and reactions; elementary particles and fundamental forces.
+Pre: MATH 300 which can be taken concurrently and PHYS 170-171.

-PHYS 330 Electromagnetism (4) Electrostatics; electric and magnetic properties of ideal and real materials; Maxwell's equation of electromagnetism; conservation laws; electromagnetic waves and boundary value problems.
-Pre: PHYS 171, MATH 231, 231 and 300.
+PHYS 330 Electromagnetism (4) Intermediate-level electrostatics and electrodymanics; electric and magnetic properties of ideal and real materials; Maxwell's equations of electromagnetism; conservation laws; electromagnetic waves and boundary value problems.
+Pre: MATH 232 and MATH 300 which can be taken concurrently and PHYS 171, MATH 231.

 PHYS 360 Mathematical Physics (3) Special functions of mathematical physics which arise from Sturm-Liouville equations: Bessel, beta, elliptical, gamma and Legendre functions.
 Generating functions, complex integral representations.
 Other topics may include transforms, Fourier analysis and linear algebra.
 Pre: MATH 232, or MATH 231 and MATH 300 or instructor's consent.

-PHYS 371 Gen Phys IV: Classical Mechani (3) The classical kinematics and dynamics of constant, time-dependent and position-dependent forces.
-Particle, rigid body and fluid dynamics; central force motion; normal modes of vibrations; introduction to Lagrangian and Hamiltonian formalism.
-Pre: PHYS 170-171 and MATH 300.
+PHYS 371 Classical Mechanics (3) Intermediate-level kinematics and dynamics.
+Central force motion, rotations, noninertial frames, normal modes of vibrations; introduction to Lagrangian and Hamiltonian formalism.
+Pre: PHYS 170-171.
+Previous or current enrollment: MATH 300.

 PHYS 380 Chaos (3) An introduction to nonlinear dynamical systems for science majors.
 Topics include dynamics in one and several dimensions, stability, excitable media, fractals, and time series analysis.
 Applications in physics, chemistry, ecology and other fields are illustrated.
 Pre: C or better in MATH 206 and C or better in PHYS 171 or MATH 232.
 (Same as MATH 380).